Total Pageviews

 #London_England

-London is one of those cities everyone needs to visit at least once in their lifetime.
-Besides being the capital of England & dating back to Roman times with that history, you will experience a very trendy cosmopolitan vibe when here
+Besides being the capital of England and dating back to Roman times with that history, you will experience a very trendy cosmopolitan vibe when here

-Now some of the top things to see free in London; Tate Modern Gallery, Natural History Museum, The British Museum, The National Gallery, Imperial War Museum, Hyde Park, Tower Bridge, Sky Garden, Regents Canal, The Royal Parks, Victoria & Albert Museum, The British Library plus 170 other museums which most have no admission
+Tate Modern Gallery, Natural History Museum, The British Museum, The National Gallery, Imperial War Museum, Hyde Park, Tower Bridge, Sky Garden, Regents Canal, The Royal Parks, Victoria and Albert Museum, The British Library plus 170 other museums which most have no admission

-In 1911 the city built a 10km (6 mile) long underground railway to carry the mail around London to different sorting stations from Paddington to Whitechapel & everything in-between which finally was stopped in 2003
+In 1911 the city built a 10km (6 mile) long underground railway to carry the mail around London to different sorting stations from Paddington to Whitechapel and everything in-between which finally was stopped in 2003

 Now it is one of the most vibrant cities in the world with a population of over 8 million, plus it was the first city on the planet to have a citizenship of over one million that occurred in the 19th century

-So because of this population growth it was first to have an organized police force called the Metropolitan Police Service founded in 1829
+So because of this population growth, it was first to have an organized police force called the Metropolitan Police Service founded in 1829

-Finally, also the first to host the Summer Olympics three times (1908,1948 &2012)
+Finally, also the first to host the Summer Olympics three times (1908,1948 & 2012)

-The Tower Bridge ( the only bridge on the river that has not been rebuilt) has a walkway 42 meters (138 feet) above the River Thames (flows entirely threw London & England) to allow pedestrians to cross while the bridge was lifted
+The Tower Bridge ( the only bridge on the river that has not been rebuilt) has a walkway 42 meters (138 feet) above the River Thames (flows entirely threw London and England) to allow pedestrians to cross while the bridge was lifted

-During The Second World War London was the governing capital of five other countries ( Norway, Poland, Belgium, France & The Netherlands) as their respective leaders stayed in London between 1939 - 1945 as their countries were conquered by Germany
+During The Second World War London was the governing capital of five other countries ( Norway, Poland, Belgium, France and The Netherlands)

 There are over 300 languages spoken in London making it the most linguistically diverse city in the world.

-KeyTip; In Leicester Square look for the discount theatre ticket booths as i went three times to see
+In Leicester Square look for the discount theatre ticket booths as i went three times to see

 We Will Rock You at the Dominion Theatre at a reduced price

-The Royal Albert Hall opened in 1871 & can hold 5,000+ guests
+The Royal Albert Hall opened in 1871 and can hold 5,000+ guests

-Now there is a 1 hour guided tour but why not just go to a concert.....who has played here you ask
+Now there is a one hour guided tour but why not just go to a concert

 Eric Clapton (200 times), Roger Daltrey, Adele, Jimi Hendrix, Led Zeppelin, Pink Floyd etc